Hegseth future in doubt as even Trump allies raise questions

 “I’m sure I’ll see it,” the Mississippi Republican told CNN.
 The New Yorker did not name the employees who compiled the whistleblower report and CNN has not independently reviewed the report.
 Other reports have also emerged about Hegseth’s conduct while employed at Fox News.

+People involved in Trump transition planning for the Pentagon started floating other options after the first allegations about Hegseth surfaced, driven in large part by concerns that he could face a similar “math problem” as Matt Gaetz, who withdrew from consideration as Trump’s attorney general pick last month.

+Trump’s transition team was blindsided by the 2017 sexual assault allegation against Hegseth – and then again after the related police report surfaced.
+As an avalanche of media reports on Hegseth’s alleged past transgressions have emerged, the patience of many in Trump’s orbit has grown thin.

-Trump’s team has carefully choreographed Hegseth’s first few days on the Hill in an attempt to create a sense of positive momentum, in what one Senate GOP aide described as “operation warp speed coalition-building.”
-But despite the efforts, expressions of doubt from Republican senators have continued to surface.
+And while Trump’s team has carefully choreographed Hegseth’s first few days on the Hill in an attempt to create a sense of positive momentum – what one Senate GOP aide described as “operation warp speed coalition-building” – expressions of doubt from Republican senators have continued to surface.

 Hegseth, a former conservative commentator, has devoted recent days to meeting many of Trump’s closest allies, including some who appeared on Hegseth’s own program during his time at Fox News.

+But the senior transition source underscored how critical Hegseth’s meeting will be with Ernst, who’s spoken out about surviving mental and physical abuse by her former husband and being raped by a boyfriend in college and has worked to combat military sexual assault.

+“If she isn’t comfortable with Pete and he doesn’t answer her questions about women in the military and about sexual assault – and she’s a survivor – if she doesn’t leave the meeting supporting him, there are about 5 or 6 Republican senators who will oppose his nomination,” the source said.

-Graham isn’t the only GOP senator to acknowledge the growing pileup of allegations against Hegseth.
+And it’s not just Graham in the Senate acknowledging the growing pileup of allegations against Hegseth.

 Sen. Cynthia Lummis of Wyoming, another key Trump ally, said, “Some new things that have come to light in the last 12 to 14 hours are things he needs to address.”
 Sen. Kevin Cramer of North Dakota said “of course” the allegations are “concerning.”
 Sen. James Lankford of Oklahoma said he believed it was “reasonable” and “fair” to ask about allegations that Hegseth was intoxicated at work events.